krishnakatyal/EfficientNet-/README.md

 # EfficientNet-
-A PyTorch implementation of EfficientNet
+A PyTorch implementation of EfficientNet.